success4lyf/AWS_CloudFormation/README.md

 A CloudFormation template is a declaration of AWS resources that make up a stack.
 The template is stored as either a JSON or YAML file, since they are just text files they can be edited using any text editor and managed in source control system with the rest of your code.

 ### Template1: S3 Bucket
+This template is for a simple s3 bucket.

 ### Template2: Lambda Function